Worries Or Misconceptions People Can Have About Psychotherapy

 If someone does have a particular mental health issue, it will be thought of in more specific terms.
-If a person's mood swings between crippling depression and self-destructive elation, they may have a type of Bipolar Disorder.
-If someone's become housebound because they're worried they'll freak out if they go outside, that may be Agoraphobia.
-Maybe someone doesn't have any kind of officially diagnosable condition, but the therapist sees they have anger and trust issues.
-Whatever the issue, just calling someone "crazy" doesn't have much point.
+If their mood shifts between crippling depression and self-destructive elation, they may have a type of Bipolar Disorder.
+If someone's become housebound because they're worried they'll freak out if they go outside, that may be Panic Disorder with Agoraphobia.
+Maybe someone doesn't have any kind of officially diagnosable condition, but the therapist sees they have trouble controlling their anger and trusting others.
+Whatever the issues, just labeling someone "crazy" doesn't have much point.

 Therapy can fix another person for you

-It's not uncommon for parents to bring their 'problem' children or teenagers in to therapy, with the expectation that the counselor can fix their kid for them.
-Most of these parents mean well, but unfortunately other people aren't like appliances, where you can just bring them into the shop if they aren't working the way you'd like them to.
-What often happens is that child in question doesn't see things the way their parents do, isn't keen on being treated, and the sessions go nowhere.
-Therapists only have a limited ability to work with clients who don't want to be there.
-A similar dynamic can play out in couple's counseling, where one spouse may want the therapist to talk some sense into their 'unreasonable' partner.
+It's not uncommon for parents to bring their "problem" children or teenagers into therapy, with the expectation that the counselor can fix their kid for them.
+Most of these parents mean well, but other people aren't like appliances, where you can just bring them into the shop if they aren't working the way you'd like them to.
+What often happens is that the child in question doesn't see things the way their parents do and isn't keen on being treated, so the sessions go nowhere.
+Therapists have some tools for connecting with and motivating reluctant clients, but they can't magically make anyone do anything.
+Not to mention that the counselor may not even agree with the parents' view that the blame lies entirely in the child.
+A similar dynamic can play out in couples counseling, where one spouse may want the therapist to talk some sense into their "unreasonable" partner.